This posting’s setting is a blatant ripoff of perhaps the best technology overview document ever written (on Kerberos):

 Euripides: Wuff.
 How’d you manage to pull that off?

 Athena: It was surprisingly easy.
 First, there’s nothing in RBAC that says that attributes aren’t allowed.
-So from a standards perspective we’re in the clear and the NIST Gods can’t hex our offspring.
+So from a standards perspective we’re in the clear and the NIST priests say the Gods won’t hex our offspring.

 Euripides: [nervously looking at a framed portrait of a dog on the cubicle wall] Oh, yeah, that’s good.
-Did the NIST high priests tell you how?
+Did they tell you how?

-Athena: They gave me some ideas.
+Athena: Yes.
 There’s the user-role activation phase… back to our Banking example… remember the two Roles and 1,000 locations?

 Euripides: [groaning] Like it was yesterday.